 Surgeons tend to be fastidious and educated, but where their moral compass points can vary widely on what brought them to their calling.

-When you choose this archetype at 3rd level, you gain proficiency with Medicine.
+When you choose this archetype at 3rd level, you gain proficiency in the Medicine skill.
 If you already have proficiency with Medicine, you can choose to gain proficiency in one of History, Nature, or tool proficiency with an Herbalism Kit.

-Additionally, you can use the bonus action to granted by Cunning Action to use a make an Wisdom (Medicine) check, administer or consume a Healing Potion, or use a Healer's Kit.
+Additionally, you can use the bonus action granted by your Cunning Action to use a make a Wisdom (Medicine) check, administer or consume a Healing Potion, or use a Healer's Kit.
 When you use a Healer's Kit, the target regains additional hit points equal to your Wisdom modifier.

-Starting at 3rd level, you can use the bonus action granted by your Cunning Action to make Wisdom (Medicine) check targeting a creature with a DC equal to its AC to access its weaknesses and how to effectively eviscerate and dissect it.
+Starting at 3rd level, you can use the bonus action granted by your Cunning Action to make a Wisdom (Medicine) check targeting a creature with a DC equal to its AC to analyze its weak points.
 You have advantage on this roll against humanoid creatures, and disadvantage against constructs and elementals.

 This benefit lasts for 1 minute or until you successfully use this feature against a different target.